lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 1.** *His mercy endureth for ever.* St. Paul assures us, that the covenant of grace, which is the fountain of all mercy, was made before the foundation of the world, and this he repeats in several of his epistles.
 The Psalmist teaches the same doctrine, and frequently calls upon us to thank God, because his mercy is for ever and ever—because his mercy is everlasting—and in the text, because *"his mercy endureth for ever; "* the word *"endureth"* is inserted by the translators, for there is no verb in the original neither in strictness of speech could there be any; because there was no time when this *mercy* was not exercised, neither will there be any time when the exercise of it will fail.
 It was begun before all worlds, when the covenant of grace was made, and it will continue to the ages of eternity, after this world is destroyed.
 So that mercy was, and is, and will be, *"for ever",* and sinful miserable man may always find relief in this eternal mercy, whenever the sense of his misery disposes him to seek for it.
 And does not this motive loudly call upon us to *"give thanks"?* Because there is mercy with God—mercy to pity the miserable—and even to relieve them—although they do not deserve it: for mercy is all free grace and unmerited love.
 Oh!
 How adorable, then, and gracious is this attribute!
 How sweet is it and full of consolation to the guilty.— *William Romaine* (1714-1795), *in "A Practical Comment on the Hundred and Seventh Psalm."*

 **Verse 2.** *Redeemed.* Moses has given us in the law a clear and full idea of what we are to understand by the word *gal,* here rendered *"redeemed."* If any person was either sold for a slave or carried away for a captive, then his kinsman, who was nearest to him in blood, had the right and equity of redemption.
 But no other person was suffered to redeem.
 And such a kinsman was called "the redeemer", when he paid down the price for which his relation was sold to be a slave, or paid the ransom for which he was led captive.
-And there is another remarkable instance in the law, wherein it was provided, that in any case any person was found murdered, then the nearest to him in blood was to prosecute the murderer, and to bring him to justice, and this nearest relation thus avenging the murder is called by the same name, a *redeemer.* And how beautifully is the office of our great Redeemer represented under these three instances; he was to us such a Redeemer in spirituals, as these were in temrporals: for sin had brought all mankind into slavery and captivity, and had murdered us...This most high God, who was also man, united in one Christ, came into the world to redeem us, and the same person being both God and man, must merit for us as God in what he did for us as man.
+And there is another remarkable instance in the law, wherein it was provided, that in any case any person was found murdered, then the nearest to him in blood was to prosecute the murderer, and to bring him to justice, and this nearest relation thus avenging the murder is called by the same name, a *redeemer.* And how beautifully is the office of our great Redeemer represented under these three instances; he was to us such a Redeemer in spirituals, as these were in temrporals: for sin had brought all mankind into slavery and captivity, and had murdered us...
+This most high God, who was also man, united in one Christ, came into the world to redeem us, and the same person being both God and man, must merit for us as God in what he did for us as man.
 Accordingly, by the merits of his obedience and sufferings, he paid the price our redemption, and we were no longer the servants of sin; and by his most precious blood shed upon the cross, by his death and resurrection, he overcame both death, and him who had the power of death, and by delivering us in this manner from slavery and captivity, he fulfilled the third part of the Redeemer's office: for Satan was the murderer from the beginning, who had given both body and soul a mortal wound of sin, which was certain death and eternal misery, and the Redeemer came to avenge the murder.
 He took our cause in hand, as being our nearest kinsman, and it cost him his own life to avenge ours.— *William Romaine.*

 **Verse 2.** *From the hand of the enemy.* From all their sins which war against their souls; from Satan their implacable adversary, who is stronger than they; from the law, which threatens and curses them with damnation and death; from death itself, the last enemy, and indeed from the hand of all their enemies, be they who they may.— *John Gill.*

 **Verse 3.** *And gathered.* If anything can inspire us with gratitude, this motive should prevail, because we cannot but feel the force of it, as it reminds us of that misery from which we in particular were redeemed.
 The Gentiles had wandered from God, and were so lost and bewildered in the mazes of error and superstition, that nothing but the almighty love of our Lord Jesus could have gathered them together into one church.— *William Romaine.*

-**Verse 3.** *Gathered them.* The Syriac gives as the title of this psalm: God collects the Jews out of captivity, and brings them back out of Babylon the only begotten Son of God also, Jesus Christ, collects the nations from the four corners of the world, by calling upon man to be baptized.— *E.W.
-Hengstenberg.*
+**Verse 3.** *Gathered them.* The Syriac gives as the title of this psalm: God collects the Jews out of captivity, and brings them back out of Babylon the only begotten Son of God also, Jesus Christ, collects the nations from the four corners of the world, by calling upon man to be baptized.— *E. W. Hengstenberg.*

 **Verse 3.** *From the west.* The mention of the west leads the psalmist's thoughts to Egypt; and the remembrance of the bondage and labours of the ancestors of the Israelites in Egypt, coupled with the description in a previous psalm (Ps 105:17) of the imprisonment of Joseph.— *Joseph Francis Thrupp.*